Ministry of Defence

 CONBEER Leslie Stewart Morrish

-Gunner 897782, 195 Battery, 61 (11th Battalion, The London Regiment) Heavy A.A.
+897782 Gunner, 195 Battery, 61 (11th Battalion, The London Regiment) Heavy A.A.
 Regiment, Royal Artillery.
-Died 30 November 1943.
+Died as a result of injuries from an accident in Sicily 30 November 1943.
 Aged 22.
+Born South Molton, Devon, resident Taunton, Somerset/Devonshire.
 Son of Merlin and Lucy Maud Conbeer, of Bradninch.
+In the 1921 census he was new born, born Meshaw, Devon, son of Lucy Conbeer, resident Village, Meshaw, Devon.
 Buried in CATANIA WAR CEMETERY, SICILY, Italy.
 Plot II.
 Row E. Grave 8.

-CRISPIN W
+CRISPIN William

 No further information currently available